JPSCha/GoCli/README.md

 ## Features
 - Search for IP addresses associated with a domain name.
 - Look up server names for a given IP address.
-- Display detailed network information (IP range, location, etc.).
-- Support for bulk searches from a file.
-- JSON and CSV output formats for easy integration with other tools.

 ## Installation